-Baisakhi is said to be the spring harvest festival.
+Baisakhi – the harvest festival and new year of Punjab has really interesting significance.
 It is mostly observed by Punjabis and Sikhs.
 It is also known as Vaisakhi or Vasakhi and is Vaisakhi is one of the three Hindu festivals chosen by Guru Amar Das to be celebrated by Sikhs.
 In 2021, Baisakhi is celebrated on 14th April, Wednesday.

 - The most famous festival of Punjab is Baisakhi and is also the Punjabi new year.
 It falls on the month Baisakh, which is the first month of the Bikram Sambat Hindu Calendar and hence is known as Baisakhi.